Can visualization alleviate dichotomous thinking? Effects of visual representations on the cliff effect: Introduction

-To study the potential cliff effects of various representation styles for statistical results, we conducted two experiments on researchers who are experienced in using and interpreting statistical analyses.
+In this paper we focus on the effect of visualization styles on confidence profiles (the perceived confidence--p-value relationship) and in particular on the magnitude of the cliff effect.
+To study the potential cliff effect of various representation styles for statistical results, we conducted two experiments on researchers who are experienced in using and interpreting statistical analyses.
 We showed participants results from artificial experiments using different representation styles and asked the respondents how confident they were in that the results showed a positive effect (experiment~1) or a difference between two groups (experiment~2).
 We also asked the respondents to give comments on the different styles and to rank them according to their personal preference.
 We analysed the answers from the experiments using Bayesian multilevel models.
 These results are easy to interpret and at the same time allow us to avoid the problems we aimed at studying (i.e. dichotomous thinking and the cliff effect).
-Our results suggest that despite the increased debate around NHST and related concepts, the problem of dichotomous thinking persists in the scientific community, but that certain visualization styles can help to reduce the cliff effect.
-Even though this paper is particularly aimed at the field of human computer interaction and visualization research (HCI/VIS), the results naturally apply to the whole scientific community using statistical reasoning.
-As a contribution to open science, our data and all analyses are publicly available and fully reproducible.